Shuffle Products, Degenerate Affine Hecke Algebras, and Quantum Toda Lattice: Toda lattice

-\begin{prop} For any $i$, we have $Z^*_{1i} Z_{iN} = 1 = Z_{iN} Z^*_{1i}$. \begin{proof} We prove only the first equality.
-Recall the quantum comatrix $\hat{T}^L(u)$ from \cref{subsect:diff_ops} associated to vector fields generating left translations.
+\begin{Proposition} For any $i$, we have $Z^*_{1i} Z_{iN} = 1 = Z_{iN} Z^*_{1i}$. \begin{proof} We prove only the first equality.
+Recall the quantum comatrix $\hat{T}^L(u)$ from Section~\ref{subsect:diff_ops} associated to vector fields generating left translations.
 Since they commute with the ones generating right translations, its matrix entries descend to elements of $\dD(\GL_N) \sslash N_-^R$, in other words, we have equality